bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 You will also need an installation of the SQLite3 database.
 Many popular UNIX-like OSes ship with an acceptable version of SQLite3.
-On Windows, if you installed Rails through Rails Installer, you already have SQLite installed.
+On Windows, if you installed Quails through Quails Installer, you already have SQLite installed.
 Others can find installation instructions at the [SQLite3 website](https://www.sqlite.org).
 Verify that it is correctly installed and in your PATH: